Osteoblast: Osteogenesis

 Bone is formed by one of two processes: endochondral ossification or intramembranous ossification.
 Endochondral ossification is the process of forming bone from cartilage and this is the usual method.
 This form of bone development is the more complex form: it follows the formation of a first skeleton of cartilage made by chondrocytes, which is then removed and replaced by bone, made by osteoblasts.
 Intramembranous ossification is the direct ossification of mesenchyme as happens during the formation of the membrane bones of the skull and others.

 During osteoblast differentiation, the developing progenitor cells express the regulatory transcription factor Cbfa1/Runx2.
 A second required transcription factor is Sp7 transcription factor.
 Osteochondroprogenitor cells differentiate under the influence of growth factors, although isolated mesenchymal stem cells in tissue culture may also form osteoblasts under permissive conditions that include vitamin C and substrates for alkaline phosphatase, a key enzyme that provides high concentrations of phosphate at the mineral deposition site.
+In turn osteoblasts may give rise to osteocytes in a process dependent on the vascular musculature of blood vessels in the bone.